Start treatment

 Considerations

-In the setting of precipitated withdrawal, consider other medical problems such as sepsis, cardiac conditions, DKA, thyroid disorders, co-ingestions, etc.
+In the setting of precipitated withdrawal, consider unmasked symptoms of stimulant intoxication and/or other medical problems such as sepsis, cardiac conditions, DKA, thyroid disorders, co-ingestions, etc.

 Use caution when giving the patient multiple different medications that can suppress respiratory drive.